dell/csm-docs/content/docs/getting-started/installation/operator/modules/replication.md

 This change will need to be made to the /etc/hosts file on:
     - The bastion node(s) (or wherever `repctl` is used).
     - Either the Container Storage Module Operator Deployment or ClusterServiceVersion custom resource if using an Operator Lifecycle Manager (such as with an OperatorHub install).
-    - Both dell-replication-controller-manager deployments (covered in [Configuration Steps](#configuration-steps) below).
+    - Both dell-replication-controller-manager deployments covered in [Configuration Steps](../replication/#configuration-steps) below.

     Update the ClusterServiceVersion before continuing.
 Execute the command below, replacing the fields for the remote cluster's FQDN and IP.
     ```bash